pilsprog/skyport-logic/docs/PROTOCOL.md

     > {"message":"gamestate",
     >  "turn": TURN-NUMBER,  // turn-number starting at 1, i.e. this would be the TURN-NUMBERth turn.
     >  "map": MAP-OBJECT,         // object describing all tiles.
 See MAP-OBJECT below for details.
-    >  "entities": ENTITY-OBJECT, // entity-object describing the position of all entities on the map.
     >  "players":[PLAYER1, PLAYER2, ...] // rotating list of AIs in the game.
 This turn is PLAYER1s.
     > }